Symmetries and integrals of motion of a superintegrable deformed oscillator: Arbitrary number of degrees of freedom

 It follows immediately from (\ref{al67}) and (\ref{al68}) that any function $\bar{a}_{i}\cdot a_{j}$, $i,j=1,...,N$, is an integral of motion.
 Therefore, we have $N^{2}$ integrals which do not depend explicitly on time.
 Obviously, only $2N-1$ are independent.
 Let us note the following.
 The Poisson bracket of two integrals of motion is again an integral of motion which can be expressed in terms of $2N-1$ independent ones.
 However, this dependence is described in general by some nonlinear function.
 If one wants to linearize it in order to obtain a Lie algebra with respect to Poisson bracket one has to enlarge the set of integrals by adding the dependent integrals.
 In our case we proceed as follows.
 Assume that $\omega^{2}-2\lambda E>0$ and let $G$ be any compact group which admits unitary $N\times N$ representation.
 Its generators $\lambda_{\alpha}$, $\alpha=1,...,M$, are then hermitean matrices obeying Lie algebra commutation rules

 Define

 Then $\Lambda_{\alpha}$ are real functions on phase space, $\bar{\Lambda}_{\alpha}=\Lambda_{\alpha}$, obeying

-For any such compact $G$ we are dealing with some, in general homomorphic, representation.
+both equations are valid for $a_{i}$, $\bar{a}_{i}$ given by eqs. (\ref{al63}) and (\ref{al64}) (no replacement $H\to E$ has to be made).
+For any compact $G$ we are dealing with some, in general homomorphic, representation.
 Therefore, $G$ is homomorphic to some subgroup of $U(N)$.
-Consequently, the most general choice is $G=U(N)$ (or $G=SU(N)$) and (\ref{al71}) becomes the Lie algebra of $U(N)$ (or $SU(N)$).
+Consequently, the most general choice is $G=U(N)$ (or $G=SU(N)$).
 Due to $2N-1\leqslant N^{2}-1<N^{2}$ not all $\Lambda_{\alpha}$ are functionally independent.
 The $2N-1$ independent ones can be chosen in many ways.
 Using the standard basis of the Lie algebra of $U(N)$ one can, for example, take

 another choice is to take $B_{i}$ together with

 Finally, direct generalization of the integrals considered in the previous section $(N=2)$ is obtained by taking $\tilde{A}_{i}$, $B_{i}$, $i=1,...,N-1$ and adding one integral corresponding to some element of Cartan subalgebra, say $\frac{1}{2}\big (p^{2}_{1}+\tilde{\omega}^{2}(H)q^{2}_{1}\big)-\frac{1}{2}\big (p^{2}_{N}+\tilde{\omega}^{2}(H)q^{2}_{N}\big)$.
 Concluding, in the region $\omega^{2}-2\lambda E>0$ of phase space the symmetry algebra is the Lie algebra of $U(N)$ or $SU(N)$; both choices are allowed since the corresponding sets of integrals of motion involve $2N-1$ independent ones.
 The action of $U(N)$ on phase space is obtained following the same method as for $N=2$.
 For any element $y^{\alpha}\lambda_{\alpha}\in u(N)$ one considers the canonical transformation generated by $y^{\alpha}\Lambda_{\alpha}$,